Eighty-six percent of Americans do it. Not all very well, but most do it every day. We do it without even realizing it. What is it, you ask?

 Decoding is the process of converting printed word into its spoken form.
-This leads to word recognitions where the reader connects the decoded word to its meaning, known as word recognition.
-When the reader can automatically do this while reading a string of words in a passage, the result is comprehension of the entire text.
+This leads to word recognition.
+Word recognition is where the reader connects the decoded word to its meaning.
+When the reader can automatically do this, while reading a string of words in a passage, the result is comprehension of the entire text.

 The Connecticut Longitudinal Study indicates that the decoding ability of a child in the first grade continues to be a major factor in comprehension throughout the elementary years.

 In first grade, the ability to decode words accurately correlates .89, or 80%, with comprehension.
 By the fourth grade, how well a student learned to decode in the first grade correlates .64, or about 40%, with comprehension.
 In the ninth grade, the correlation between first grade decoding ability and comprehension is .52, or about 27%.